Ant-C-tech/kottans-frontend/README.md

  I think that the best in this article is this words: "It goes without saying that there’s a huge difference between the relatively cursory amount of knowledge needed to build a simple prototype (the focus of this post) and the depth of knowledge and experience needed to be a truly qualified software engineer.".

+##### How JavaScript works: Deep dive into WebSockets and HTTP/2

+I had many difficulties with this article.
+First, it's English was too complicated for me, the second was that the material itself was new  and difficult for me.
+Anyway, it was interesting and I hope useful.
+I am planning to return one day and read all set of articles from this author.

 [Back to contents](#front-end-course-contents)

 ---